Sani071/birthday-wish/README.md

   ### For Get Wishes

- . npm install birthday-wishes -g
+ . npm install wishme -g

  . run the command in cli=>
  ### Wishme